anjupaka/calendar_tracking_new/README.md

   ![image](https://github.com/user-attachments/assets/5dd2411a-664a-4f97-9e0a-c418b6dc4fad)
   1. Track and display which communication methods are most effective in terms of response or follow-up actions.
   2. Include metrics like the percentage of successful responses to emails, phone calls, or LinkedIn messages.
   3. Users can filter by company.
-Data can be exported to pdf.
+Data can be exported to pdf

    - **Overdue Communication Trends**
   ![image](https://github.com/user-attachments/assets/9a28deb1-5e4f-48bc-937b-4db1738673c5)